Skip navigation

 Semester Course

-CE Fees: WSU $5 per credit
+Class Fee: CE Fees: $5 per credit

 Semester Course

-Prerequisite: CS 1410 AND Math 1080 or Math 1050 AND Math 1060
+Prerequisites: CS 1410 AND Math 1080 or Math 1050 and 1060

 General principles of common data structures and design of efficient algorithms.
 Topics include: arrays, linked-lists, stacks, queues, trees, graphs, tables, storage and retrieval structures, searching, sorting, hashing, and algorithmic analysis.
 Emphasis will be on abstraction, efficiency, reusable code, and object-oriented implementation.
 This course is taught by WSU as a concurrent enrollment course.